 Last week I gave a webinar for the Text and Academic Authors Association on confronting the anxiety of academic writing.
-Since the presentation, which I’ll embed below, was relatively short, I thought I would use this post to point to the places on the blog where I elaborate on its key points.
+While these topics were on my mind, I thought I would use this post to elaborate on its key points.

 I began the presentation by discussing the key dilemma of academic writing: although writing can be the decisive factor in professional academic success, we often lack both training in the act of writing and time to complete the necessary writing tasks.
 As a result, we often dislike our own writing or find the process of creating acceptable writing unduly onerous.
 To make matters worse, these problems are often compounded by the sense that our difficulties are illegitimate, that we should already know how to write.
 Since we often aren’t expert writers, especially early in our academic careers, we tend to think of ourselves as bad writers.
 People are generally quick to call themselves bad writers, but they may not be so willing to embrace the broader category of academic writer, with all that entails.
 To identify yourself as a bad writer without making the commitment to being a writer seems a recipe for dissatisfaction.